 This story is interesting for me because it's my first attempt at writing horror.
 I am going to do my best to build up tension and suspense, and actually make this story scary to read.
 So, if anyone has any tips on how to write a good and suspenseful horror story, please comment and let me know.

 Also, reviews are greatly appreciated.
-PLEASE review to motivate me/give constructive criticism!
 Thanks for reading.